Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 - granting resistance or immunity to damage
 - granting advantage on attacks
 - causing attacks made against them to have disadvantage
-- removing conditions or afflictions, such as with the Treat minor action
+- removing ailments or afflictions, such as with the Treat minor action
 - granting additional movement
 - turning them invisible
 - granting them the benefit of an action